PKU-Alignment/omnisafe/docs/source/SafeRL/PCPO.rst

                 \end{aligned}

             The derivation uses the fact that KL divergence is always greater than zero.
-            We know that KL divergence is asymptotically symmetric when updating the policy within a local neighbourhood.
+            We know that KL divergence is asymptotically symmetric when updating the policy within a local neighborhood.
             Thus, we have

             .. math::